Skip to content

 Boyd W. Bowden Garden Impact Award for Education and Leadership

 The Boyd W. Bowden Garden Impact Award for education and leadership is presented to a community garden that has shown significant and sustainable impact on the health and vitality of the community through children’s education, job training and/or celebrating culture.
+An award of $750 will be given to further impact the community and garden project.

 These awards honor Dr. Bowden’s love of gardening as well as his life-long commitment to improve community health and the quality of life for citizens in Central Ohio.